 Inspired Quill’s Diversity Pledge

 The publishing industry at large does not currently reflect the society in which we live.
-It is therefore crucial to take a mindful, proactive approach to all areas of our business and the books we champion when it comes to representative diversity.
+It is therefore crucial to take a mindful, proactive approach to all areas of Inspired Quill (IQ) as a business, and the books we champion when it comes to representative diversity.

 Our diversity mission is simple: